Male pattern baldness affects around half of men aged over 50 years in the U.S.

 Here are some key points about dihydrotestosterone (DHT).
-More detail and supporting information is in the main article.
+More detail is in the main article.

 - DHT is an androgen and helps give males their male characteristics.